By Sarah Wilson

 3. Watch out for the wind

-If you can, the best bet is to cook as close to the house as possible to give yourself extra protection.
+This is less of an issue with the best gas BBQ, but if you can, the best bet is to cook as close to the house as possible to give yourself extra protection.
 Position your barbecue near the back door for example and don’t forget to take the wind direction into account and make sure you find the most sheltered spot.
 If it's windy, angle a gas barbecue so the wind is perpendicular to the flow of the gas through the burner tubes.
 For charcoal barbecues, add charcoal more often to maintain a consistent temperature.
 Always keep the vents open and lift the lid slowly to prevent ashes blowing on the food.

 4. Cook with the lid closed